vpatz/ev-distance-energy-sim/README.md

 | distance_km | Distance traveled in the time window (km) |
 | remaining_range_km | Estimated remaining range based on current SOC and energy consumption rate (km) |

-## Application for training distance prediction models
+## Applications
-- Evaluating federated learning of Range Prediction Models
+- Federated learning of Range Prediction Models
 - Validating physical constants for energy efficiency
 - Can be modified for other physical processes that involve energy transformations